Piyush2912/Multi-modal-Emotion-Analysis-on-COVID-19/README.md

 ### - 3.
 Analysis from Bubble charts:
 - Figure 7 depicts mode-wise emotion distribution during the lockdown period.
 - COVID-19 has clearly, not just taken away jobs and the economy but has also affected people’s mental health adversely.
-- Living away from family trapped in foreign lands, losing loved ones and not attending their funerals, wearing masks every time you step is not easy to adapt to.
+- Living away from family trapped in foreign lands, losing loved ones, and not attending their funerals, wearing masks every time you step out is not easy to adapt to.
 - The new normal is definitely not normal for people.
 On the other hand, many citizens have been able to cope up with the changing scenario.
 - They are patiently waiting for things to get back to normal and focussing on their personal growth.

 ## 9. Summary and Conclusion
 - In this project, we present an emotion care scheme web-based platform to recognize the emotional state of Indian citizens throughout the ongoing COVID-19 crisis.
-- With the help of this research, health organizations and higher authorities will be able to have better insight towards the emotional health of people and will also be able to interpret the way people react to various day to day decisions.
+- With the help of this research, health organizations and higher authorities will be able to have a better insight into the emotional health of people and will also be able to interpret the way people react to various day-to-day decisions.

 ## 10. Limitations/ Challenges faced during the project

 - The collection of the labeled dataset was a problem because of the unavailability of the properly labeled dataset.
 - The proposed scheme currently works only on Twitter data.
-- The model is fully-functional but it cannot be used for other languages.
+- The model is fully functional but it cannot be used for other languages.
 - The number of emotions considered in this project are 8-scale emotions (Anger, Anticipation, Disgust, Fear, Joy, Sadness, Surprise, and Trust) only.

 ## 11. Future Scope

 - The proposed scheme is scalable if data from different social media platforms is incorporated.
-- The model is fully-functional but its horizon can be widened by including different languages.
+- The model is fully functional but its horizon can be widened by including different languages.
 - The number of emotions considered can be increased to have an even more fine-grained analysis.
 - Usage of deep learning approaches might also fine-tune the current scheme.
-- To investigate new features to improve existing model.
+- To investigate new features to improve the existing model.

 ## 12. Credits:
 Thanking my project mentors and teammates for caring and supporting me wholeheartedly.
 The role you played in my life is invaluable.
 I’m grateful for all of your help and continued support.
 <div class="align-text">
   <p>
    <p text-align= "justify"> Mentor    : Dr. Vedika Gupta : https://www.linkedin.com/in/drvedikagupta/  </p>
-   <p text-align= "justify"> Team Mate : Rohan Arora      : https://www.linkedin.com/in/rohanarora18/  </p>
    <p text-align= "justify"> Team Mate : Adarsh Kumar     : https://www.linkedin.com/in/adarsh-kumar-5b1a1719b/ </p>
-   <p text-align= "justify"> Team Mate : Shreya Dhingra   : https://www.linkedin.com/in/shreya-dhingra-927b19190  </p>

   </p>
 </div>